 The board has established share ownership guidelines for directors and officers to further strengthen the link between company performance and compensation.
 For non-employee directors, the guideline is ownership of a number of our shares having a value of five times the directors' annual base retainer and is expected to be attained within five years of becoming a director.
-For these purposes, share ownership includes phantom shares into which compensation has been deferred best served by having Ms. Reed continue to serve as Chairman of the Board as well as Chief Executive Officer.
-By combining these positions, Ms. Reed serves as a bridge between the board and the operating organization and provides critical leadership for the strategic initiatives and challenges of the future.
-During those periods in which we do not have a non-executive Chairman, the independent directors annually select an independent director as the Lead Director.
-William C. Rusnack continues to serve as our Lead Director.
+For these purposes, share ownership includes phantom shares into which compensation has been deferred and the vested portion of certain in-the-money stock options, as well as shares owned directly.
+All of our non-employee directors meet or exceed the guideline.
+For information regarding executive officer share ownership requirements, please see "Executive Compensation - Compensation Discussion and Analysis - Share Ownership Requirements."